24 Things to Do in Lake Harmony, PA (That Aren’t Just for the Summer Crowd)

 • Accessibility: Accessible entrance

-19. Rejuvenate at Retreat in the Wild
+19. Disconnect (Literally) with a Retreat in the Wild

-📍 Address: 1756 State Route 903, Jim Thorpe, PA 18229
+📍 1756 State Route 903, Jim Thorpe, PA 18229

 This forest sanctuary offers yoga, massage, and guided hikes—and was started by a couple who quit city jobs to embrace off-grid living.